Netflix has always done things a bit differently when it comes to Android TV devices.

-Once you see this screen click on the Install button in the lower right-hand corner.
-Once it completes, you can exit this screen and go back to your home screen.
+Once you see this screen, click on the Install button in the lower right-hand corner.
+Once it completes, you can exit this screen and return to your home screen.

 After the installation, Netflix will appear in your App Drawer or All Apps screen, depending on your device.

 Click on the Netflix icon to launch the app.

 I tried this process on two different devices.
 The first was my SkyStream Pro running the official Android TV operating system.
 The second was my MINIX U22-XJ running pure Android.

 Both opened up the Netflix app flawlessly.

 Wrapping it Up

 It’s frustrating that we need to go through all this to watch Netflix on the Android TV device we want.
 After all, we’re paying for a Netflix subscription, and it’s not like they have to develop a new app.